Tecton

 name: fraud_detection_feature_service

 Great!
-Now we can query our feature service to get training events.
+Now we can query the feature service to get a training dataset (and at inference time as well).

 Logging Training Data